austin-christian-university/apex-dev/docs/STUDENT_APP_CONTEXT.md

 ---

-*This document serves as the foundational context for all ACU Apex development work.
+*This document serves as the foundational context for all ACU Blueprint development work.
 It should be referenced when making architectural decisions, feature prioritization, and user experience design choices.*